The Adirondack 46 High Peaks

-Big, bold, and beautiful, the Adirondack High Peaks have been a magnet for explorers for more than 150 years.
+The Adirondack High Peaks have been a magnet for explorers for more than 150 years.
 The original list of High Peaks included the 46 Adirondack mountains that were higher than 4,000 feet in elevation.
 Later, it was determined that one mountain had been overlooked and four of the original group were actually a little lower than 4,000 feet.

 These days, people seeking the coveted 46er patch must summit the mountains on the original list.
 Most of the High Peaks are located in the Lake Placid/Keene-Keene Valley area.

 Roughly twenty of the High Peaks do not have a marked trail to the top.
 On those mountains unmaintained, unmarked herd paths have developed over the years.
 These paths are generally easy to follow, but anyone attempting them should know how to use a map and compass.
 Hikers are urged to buy a good hiking guidebook or to hire an Adirondack guide.
+A successful hike of any 46er involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles

 Leave No Trace and Love Your ADK